synectiks-code/cms-synectiks-website/src/pages/service/2021-02-23-analytics.md

   - quote: Testimonial Three
     author: This Testimonial is added after adding sliding functionality to Pages which will be created based on testimonials.
+title: Analytics
+description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.The Coffee Taster’s Flavor Wheel
+category:
+  - service
+  - service1
 ---
 My New Service